4U6U57/cmps011-pt.s17-grading/pa6/RUBRIC.md

 **5 points, AV**

-- Full credit for submitting a file named exactly `Queens.java`.
+- Full credit for submitting a file named exactly `Complex.java`.

 - 3 points for submitting some other `.java` file.